PM Modi visits Zvezda shipbuilding complex along with President Putin

-Prime Minister Narendra Modi visited Zvezda shipbuilding complex along with Russian President Vladimir Putin on Wednesday and interacted with the management and workers of the shipyard.
+Prime Minister Narendra Modi on Wednesday visited Zvezda shipbuilding complex along with Russian President Vladimir Putin, who showed him the cutting edge technologies at the shipyard, where the two leaders interacted with the management and workers of the plant.
 Modi, who arrived in Russia on a two-day visit during which he will hold summit talks with President Putin and attend the Eastern Economic Forum, is the first Indian prime minister to visit to the Russian Far East Region.

-During his visit to the shipyard, Prime Minister Modi was accompanied by President Putin.
-The two leaders hugged and shook hands before their departure for Zvezda shipyard.
-Modi interacted with the management and workers of the shipyard.
+In a special gesture, President Putin accompanied Prime Minister Modi to the Zvezda shipyard.
+The two leaders hugged and shook hands before their departure for the shipyard.
+"During our visit, President Putin showed me cutting edge technologies at the shipyard.
+My visit opens up new pathways of cooperation in this important field," Modi said after his visit to the shipbuilding complex.

+Modi said he was "deeply touched" by President Putin’s gracious gesture to accompany him to Zvezda shipyard, which is poised to make a huge contribution to development of Arctic shipping.
+"Strong winds propelling the India-Russia relationship!
+PM @narendramodi and Russian President Putin spending quality time together on board a ship on their way to 'Zvezda' Shipbuilding Complex," Ministry of External Affairs spokesperson Raveesh Kumar tweeted.

 In the future, the ships built at that shipyard "will be used to deliver Russian oil and liquefied natural gas to world markets, including India," President Putin's aide Yuri Ushakov was quoted as saying by Tass news agency.
 The Zvezda shipyard is being set up on the base of the Far Eastern Shipbuilding and Ship Repair Center by a consortium of Rosneft, Rosneftegaz and Gazprombank.
 The shipyard will produce heavy tonnage ships, offshore platform elements, ice-class vessels, special vessels, and other marine equipment, according to the Russian news agency.